Let’s face it – tax is super boring!

 4. Form 8233

-If you receive non-compensatory scholarship or fellowship income and personal services income (including compensatory scholarship or fellowship income) from your university and you want to claim a tax treaty benefit for both and pay a reduced amount of US tax you will need to complete a Form 8233 and submit it to your university.
+If you receive non-compensatory scholarship or fellowship income and personal services income (including compensatory scholarship or fellowship income) from your university and you want to claim a tax treaty benefit for both and pay a reduced amount of U.S. tax you will need to complete a Form 8233 and submit it to your university.

 You must complete a separate Form 8233: